 Scholarships will be up to $2500 per semester, depending on financial need, the number of credit hours enrolled during the semester, and continued funding from the U.S. Department of Education.

 Scholarship Criteria: Eligible recipients are graduate and undergraduate students in the CU Denver School of Education & Human Development with an area of focus on Culturally and Linguistically Diverse Education.
 Awardee must be a first generation student.
-Please submit a letter stating how you meet the criteria.
+Please apply via Scholarship Universe.

 Award amount is dependent on available funds.
 Awards are for the full academic year and are made in the spring of the previous year.